aymanreda56/CRUST/readme.md

 * Supports advanced programming schemes like Recursions, Nest-oriented programming, structs, Polymorphism, etc.
 * Debugger [Future plans]

+# //TODO, add a link to our proposal which contains our syntax rules
+# //TODO, add BNF diagrams (so that graph theory students can see our repo).
-you can find our Language rules here. //todo, add a link to our proposal which contains our syntax rules also you can find the BNF diagram for our language here. //todo, add BNF diagrams (so that graph theory students can see our repo).
+you can find our Language rules here. also you can find the BNF diagram for our language here.

 <h2> Watch our <a href="https://youtu.be/KR75qdKQD28"target="_blank">demo</a> !</h2>